mikemilio/find-the-neighbours/README.md

 The game's messages and button values are written in Greek.
 The countries' names are in English.

+An effort has been made so that the application be web-responsive.

 The TwemojiMozilla.ttf file is essential for showing the flags in the game.

 The game is played by double-clicking on the html file (after downloading all of the files in your device).